Graduate in as few as 10 Months

 - Provides hands-on lab training using real HVAC equipment

-Florida Career College’s HVAC Technician Training Program is designed to provide students with the knowledge and skills they need to begin an entry-level career as an HVAC Technician.
-The HVAC Program teaches students how to service, install, maintain, troubleshoot, and repair HVAC and refrigeration systems.
+Florida Career College’s HVAC Technician Training Program will provide you with the knowledge and skills you need to begin an entry-level career as an HVAC Technician.
+The HVAC Program will teach you how to service, install, maintain, troubleshoot, and repair HVAC and refrigeration systems.

-The course also prepares students for two essential certifications: the EPA Section 608 Certification for Stationary Air Conditioning and Refrigeration and the Universal R-410A Certification.
+The course also prepares you for two essential certifications: the EPA Section 608 Certification for Stationary Air Conditioning and Refrigeration and the Universal R-410A Certification.